ministryofjustice/vis-prototype/source/hate-crime.md

 title: Hate crime
 ---

-A hate crime occurs when a person is targeted because of hostility or prejudice towards their:
+A hate crime occurs when a person is targeted because of their:

 - disability
 - race or ethnicity